janezd/baycomp/docs/index.rst

 The library can be used in three ways.

-1. Two shortcut functions can be used for comparison on single and on multiple data sets.
+1. Two :doc:`shortcut functions <functions>` can be used for comparison on single and on multiple data sets.
 If `nbc` and `j48` contain a list of average classification accuracies of naive Bayesian classifier and J48 on a collection of data sets, we can call

         >>> two_on_multiple(nbc, j48, rope=1)
         (0.23124, 0.00666, 0.7621)

-   (Actual results may differ due to Monte Carlo sampling.)
+   (Actual outputs may differ due to Monte Carlo sampling.)

    With some additional arguments, the function can also plot the posterior distribution from which these probabilities came.

-2. Tests are packed into test classes.
+2. Tests are packed into :doc:`test classes <classes>`.
 The above call is equivalent to

         >>> SignedRankTest.probs(nbc, j48, rope=1)
         (0.23124, 0.00666, 0.7621)